Did you know that 14 or fewer hours of professional development has little to no effect on student outcomes?

 Mentoring sessions are designed to be led by me, and to allow for “just in time” learning by participants.
 In other words, I determine which key concepts to explore further, how they need to be modified for specific situations, and when to go deeper into the levers that will help remove barriers and lead to a change in practice.

-The hourly mentoring fee of $750/hour includes my preparation for the mentoring sessions, and applies to f2f on-ground meetings (may require additional travel costs), as well as small group conference calls (ZOOM, SKYPE, FaceTime).
+Contact me for my hourly mentoring rate, which includes my preparation for the mentoring sessions, and applies to f2f on-ground meetings (may require additional travel costs), as well as small group conference calls (ZOOM, SKYPE, FaceTime).

-If additional resources need to be identified and/or created, or if ongoing planning with members of the group is required, my fee is converted to $250/hour.
-Lastly, if goals can best be achieved by adding a collaborative social site or landing page, my participation and contribution to those sites is also converted to $250/hour.
+If additional resources need to be identified and/or created, or if ongoing planning with members of the group is required, my fee is converted to coaching rate.
+Lastly, if goals can best be achieved by adding a collaborative social site or landing page, my participation and contribution to those sites is also converted to my hourly coaching rate.

 Group Coaching Opportunities